stennety/mywebsite/_drafts/when-is-a-tester-not-a-tester.md

 How much is too much?
 Are there any boundaries, and should they exist?
 If Testing is an activity, and Quality is a whole team responsibility, who are the Testers?

 I'm going to indulge in discussing some thoughts and asking some questions.
 What I won't do is give definitive answers, because as it should be, your context will be different to mine.

+## Agile Teams

+For the approximately the first two years of my

+## Modern Software Testing Principles

+blah

+## The many roles of the Software Tester

+## Testing by non-Testers

+## Testing Advocacy